matrix-org/matrix-spec-proposals/proposals/3771-read-receipts-for-threads.md

 ### Sending threaded receipts over federation

-Homeservers should provide the `thread_id` (as provided by the client) in the [Receipt Metadata](https://spec.matrix.org/v1.3/server-server-api/#receipts) when sending the `m.receipt` EDU over federation.
+Homeservers should include a `thread_id` field for threaded receipts in the [Receipt Metadata](https://spec.matrix.org/v1.3/server-server-api/#receipts) when sending the `m.receipt` EDU over federation.
+Unthreaded receipts lack this field, as they do today.

 ### Notifications